NCAS-CMS/cf-view/docs/source/index.rst

 Features
 ^^^^^^^^

-Features include:

-- Easy installation;
+With cf-view you can, in a self-contained specialised GUI environment:

 - Inspect, analyse and manipulate field constructs and their data;
 - Edit, delete and create field metadata and properties;
 - Output the underlying cf-python and cf-plot code;
 - View and produce plots such as map, contour, zonal means, vector, line and trajectory plots;
-- Change plotting properties such as map, colour scale, contour levels and vector properties;
+- Change plotting properties such as map, colour scale, contour levels and vector properties; and
 - Change interface colour scheme, fonts and font sizes.

 Future releases will add support for data: